Some faculty may hire undergraduates as research assistants. Such Work Study positions are usually advertised through the Career Learning Network.

 How to enroll in either the Independent Study or the Senior Thesis options:

 - Return the documents to the Department by April 1, 2019 for Summer 2018 or by August 15, 2019 for the Fall-Winter 2019-2020 academic year.

 - If approved, your study course will be added to your record on ROSI by the Department of History.
 If it is not approved, we will notify you and your proposed supervisor as soon as possible by email.

-For further information, students may contact the Associate Chair, Undergraduate.
+For further information, students may contact the Undergraduate Administrator.

 Starting in September 2017-18, students enrolled in HIS 475, 476, 498 and 499 must attend the senior thesis seminar, which runs every Monday from 10-12 in Sidney Smith 2098.
 H-thesis writers leave the seminar at the end of the first semester, regardless of the session (F or S) in which their project is registered.
 By Christmas, you will have a well-developed project outline, and have done much of the background work identifying primary and secondary source for it.
 Y-thesis writers stay all year to do additional group work and refine their research ideas.

 Hyperlinks to a selection of this year’s projects (2017-18) are provided below.
 Feel free (within reason) to contact the authors if you have general questions about undertaking this kind of work.
 It is the responsibility of the student to find a faculty supervisor before attempting to enrol in 475, 476, 498 and 499.
 For guidance on finding a supervisor, contact the Undergraduate Administrator.